forestgrape/coronavirus/2_biological/motion.md

-# Motility of Viruses
+# Motion of Viruses

-> in very early work
+> in early work

 * [Motility of Virions](#motility-of-virions)